Publisher Description

 Jacob Ludwig Carl Grimm was a German philologist, jurist, and mythologist.
 He is known as the discoverer of Grimm’s law (linguistics), the co-author with his brother Wilhelm of the monumental Deutsches Wörterbuch, the author of Deutsche Mythologie and, more popularly, as one of the Brothers Grimm and the editor of Grimm’s Fairy Tales.

-Rebecca H. Lee grew up in Washington State, where she attended the University of Washington and majored in Drama and Music.
+Rebecca H. Lee grew up in Washington State, where she graduated from the University of Washington with a double degree in Drama and Music.
 She has spent much of her adult life traveling abroad and working as a performer in resorts, theme parks, and cruise ships, but now stays mainly at home in Seattle with her loved ones, narrating audiobooks and performing improv and scripted theater on stage.